 Labor Party Leader Avi Gabbay criticized the Israeli left on Monday, saying that they have forgotten their Jewish values.

-- For Israel's Labor party leader, an Arab is a problem
+- For Avi Gabbay, an Arab Is a Problem

 "In 1997, Bibi [Benjamin Netanyahu] said that 'the left has forgotten what it means to be Jewish.'
 Do you know what the left did in response?
 Forgot [how] to be Jews," Avi Gabbay said during a conference at Ben-Gurion University in Be'er Sheva.